 What are the health benefits of the Lemongrass Tea Recipe?

-Remember, any herb in a fresh form can benefit the human health, body and mind.
+Remember, any herb in a fresh form can benefit human health, body, and mind.

 Because fresh herbs contain antioxidants and when eaten raw you can get the most out of benefiting properties.

 Antioxidants support the human body cells and that means they help in preventing cancerous growth.
 Antioxidants basically keep us alive even when we age!